vanhoefm/fragattacks/research/README.md

 - `ping I,E,F,AE --rekey-plain --rekey-req`: This particular combination is useful to test routers that use a MediaTek driver.
 These routers perform the rekey handshake in plaintext, and the client can actively request a rekey handshake.

-- `ping I,E,F,AE --rekey-early-install`: A low number of clients and APs (incorrectly) install the key too early during a pairwise session rekey.
-To reliably test these devices, add the `--rekey-early-install` parameter.
+- `ping I,E,F,AE --rekey-early-install`: A low number of clients (incorrectly) install the key too early during a pairwise session rekey.
+To reliably test these clients, add the `--rekey-early-install` parameter.

 Finally, in case the test `ping-frag-sep` doesn't succeed, you should try the following mixed key attack test: